cduvallet/q2-dbotu/README.md

 QIIME 2 plugin for distribution-based clustering.

-To learn more about distribution-based clustering, check out the [original publication](http://dx.doi.org/10.1128/AEM.00342-13) or the [python implementation, dbOTU3](https://github.com/swo/dbotu3).
+To learn more about distribution-based clustering, check out the [original publication](http://dx.doi.org/10.1128/AEM.00342-13) or the [python implementation, dbOTU3](https://github.com/swo/dbotu3) (and its [associated publication](https://doi.org/10.1371/journal.pone.0176335)).
 This plugin is essentially a QIIME 2 wrapper around this new implementation.

 # Installation